benzittlau/exchange-talk-on-virtual-doms/slides.md

 ![](img/virtual-dom-model.jpg)

-## Ember (and Glimmer)
-Ember uses an engine called "Glimmer" to manage it's in-memory representation of the DOM

-It's strategy is different.

-Uses bindings to have a handle to directly where it needs to mutate it's virtual DOM to avoid full renders.

-Leverages htmlbars to differentiate between static and dynamic components, to avoid checking static components for changes.

-Stores it's virtual DOM representation as lightweight "stream-like objects" instead of full objects.

-## The DOM Model
-DOM trees have one node for each tag and one node for the text between nodes.

 ## Update Batching
 Ensure that there is at most one layout performed each time you update the state of the page.